Khuiratta Tehsil: Geography

 Khuiratta is connected to Kotli on one side, Nakyal on west LOC on east and on south is Charoi.

-Khuiratta is connected to the main road to Jammu.
+Khuiratta is connected to the main road to Mirpur.

-Needi Sohana is the union council of Khuiratta and the highest point of the Kotli district and the Khui Forest is located in this union council this fores see on google earth.
+Nidi Sohana is the union council of Khuiratta and the highest point of the Kotli district and the Khui Forest is located in this union council this fores see on google earth.

 Education

 Khuiratta has two Govt. degree colleges for both boys and girls and four private colleges.
 There are also two high school for both boys and girls and some English medium schools, of which notable are BA Queens School & College, Pasban Science School & College, The Holy Public School & College, Stars Academy, Pasban School, Suffa Academy & Science College, National science college, Pakland School, Ideal Public School, Allama Iqbal Public School & College, Unique Reformer Public School and Stars Academy.
 One of the earliest and only government school is the "Government High School Khuiratta".
-Army Public School is an addition and contribution of Pak Army in uplifting the standard of education in Khuiratta Azad Kashmir.
+Army Public School is an addition and contribution of Pakistan Army in uplifting the standard of education in Khuiratta Azad Kashmir.

-Notable pirs and faqirs include Mai Toti Sahiba, Baba Ali Lashkar Sahib, Sangan Darbar, Sain Rukan Deen Sahib, Sain Sakhi Sahib, Chamby Wali Darbar (hujra sharif).
+Notable dargahs of Sufi pirs and faqirs include Darbar Hazrat Mai Toti Sahiba, Baba Murad Ali Lashkar Sahib, Sangan Darbar, Sain Rukan Deen Sahib, Sain Sakhi Sahib, Chamby Wali Darbar (Hajera Sharif) where many visitors come to make ziyarat.

 Politics

-In July 2022 Dr. Nisar Ansar Abdali Elected as MLA of Kashmir Assembly and Minister of Health Department.
+Dr. Nisar Ansar Abdali was elected as MLA from Khuiratta and later appointed as Minister of Health in Azad Jammu and Kashmir Cabinet (2022-2026).